jsonquerylang/jsonquery/README.md

 Inspired by MongoDB aggregates and Lodash.

-Minified and gzipped size: `0.7 kB`.
-The reason that `jsonquery` is so small is that it smartly utilizes the built-in JSON parser and JavaScript functions.
+Minified and gzipped size: `0.8 kB`.
+The reason that `jsonquery` is so small is that it smartly utilizes the built-in JSON parser, JavaScript functions, and JavaScript syntax.

 # Usage